rinigus/mapbox-gl-qml/api.md

 via `add*` or `update*` methods will be re-added to the map when changing styles until they are removed using `remove*` methods.

+When using GeoJSON sources, note that there is a difference in the order of coordinates when using GeoJSON and Qt native representation.
+Here, the methods accepting coordinates as explicit arguments, such as `updateSourcePoint`, use the same order as in Qt.

 As an example of the use of this API, see QML file [app/qml/main.qml](https://github.com/rinigus/mapbox-gl-qml/blob/master/app/qml/main.qml) in this repository.